openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public var exclusionList: Array<String>
 ```

-**Function:** List of hostnames that bypass the proxy.
+**Function:** The list of hostnames that do not use the proxy.
 Hostnames support domain names, IP addresses, and wildcards.
-The matching rules are as follows:
+The detailed matching rules are as follows:

 1. Domain name matching rules:

-    - (1) Exact match: The proxy server hostname must exactly match any hostname in the list.
+    (1) Exact match: The proxy server hostname matches if it is exactly the same as any hostname in the list.

-    - (2) Partial match: The proxy server hostname must contain any hostname in the list.
+    (2) Partial match: The proxy server hostname matches if it contains any hostname in the list.

-    - For example, if "ample.com" is in the list, "ample.com", "www.ample.com", and "ample.com:80" will match, while "www.example.com" and "ample.com.org" will not.
+    For example, if "ample.com" is set in the hostname list, "ample.com", "www.ample.com", and "ample.com:80" will all match, while "www.example.com" and "ample.com.org" will not.

-2. IP address matching rules: The proxy server hostname must exactly match any IP address in the list.
+2. IP address matching rules: The proxy server hostname matches if it is exactly the same as any IP address in the list.

 3. Both domain names and IP addresses can be added to the list for matching.

 4. The single "*" is the only valid wildcard.
-When the list contains only the wildcard, it matches all proxy server hostnames, indicating that the proxy is disabled.
-The wildcard must be added alone and cannot be combined with other domain names or IP addresses; otherwise, it will not take effect.
+When the list contains only the wildcard, it will match all proxy server hostnames, indicating that the proxy is disabled.
+The wildcard must be added alone and cannot be combined with other domain names or IP addresses in the list; otherwise, the wildcard will not take effect.

-5. Matching is case-insensitive.
+5. The matching rules are case-insensitive for hostnames.

-6. Protocol prefixes like http and https are ignored during hostname matching.
+6. Protocol prefixes such as http and https are not considered when matching hostnames.

 **Type:** Array\<String>